 He's now totally wrong about Ukraine.

-Um I I think it's I don't think these people are stupid.
+And I think it's I don't think these people are stupid.

-I think they have a world view that wants a smaller, weaker, less relevant America, and they're doing everything they can to get there.
+I think they have a worldview that wants a smaller, weaker, less relevant America, and they're doing everything they can to get there.

-Um they're bombing innocent men, women, and children, and the evidence is now overwhelming.
+They're bombing innocent men, women, and children, and the evidence is now overwhelming.

-We have the videos, we have the still pictures.
+We have the still pictures.

-It is heart wrenching to see it.
+It is heart-wrenching to see it.

-Uh this is a war criminal, but they can't find the courage within them to identify Putin as a war criminal.
+This is a war criminal, but they can't find the courage within them to identify Putin as a war criminal.

-Uh Russia now fired missiles at a second nuclear facility.
+Russia now fired missiles at a second nuclear facility.

 It contains a large nuclear arsenal and a reactor that could lead to a large-scale ecological disaster if it's hit, but they don't seem to care.